Using the Data Table Editor

 Editing, hiding and deleting columns

 To edit a column, select the dropdown arrow at the top of the column and select ‘Edit Column’.
 This will open a new window, which allows you to change the name of the column and select the data type – text, numeric, boolean, or date and time – from the list.
 Should a column type be changed to an invalid format (e.g. if you attempt to change a column containing numerical content to a text format) you will receive an error message.
+The ability to edit columns is not available in sample mode.

 To delete a column, select the dropdown arrow at the end of a column and click ‘Delete’ to delete it from the table.
 If this is done in error, it can be reversed by clicking the ‘Undo’ button.
+The ability to delete columns is not available in sample mode.

 To hide the column, select the dropdown arrow at the top of the column and select ‘Hide’.
 To unhide a column, click on the cog icon at the top left of the table, select ‘Show Column’ and choose the one you wish to show from the list.